-- Email notifications-Network VirusWall Enforcer can be configured to send an email to certain addresses whenever it quarantines an endpoint in response to a Threat Discovery Appliance detection.
+- Email notifications-Network VirusWall Enforcer can be configured to send an email to certain addresses whenever it quarantines an endpoint in response to a Threat Discovery Appliance or Deep Discovery Inspector detection.

 Status Screens

 Use the Summary and Real-time status screens to get a quick overview of the status of policy enforcement and the device.